rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

 - The version of Kubernetes installed on your cluster nodes.
 Rancher uses its own version of Kubernetes based on [hyperkube](https://hub.docker.com/r/kubernetesonarm/hyperkube/), but packaged with more utilities.

-- Whether your nodes allow installation of an unsupported version of Docker (i.e., a version not listed in the Rancher requirements).
+- Whether Rancher should check if the nodes are running a supported or unsupported version of Docker.
+If you only allow supported versions, the cluster automatically fails to launch.

 - The [Network Provider](https://kubernetes.io/docs/concepts/cluster-administration/networking/) that the cluster uses.
 Out of the box, Rancher supports: